zorowangtt/phdthesis/source/14_chapter6_cp12.md

 The experimental data (@fig:ambermd A) was compared with the estimated SAXS curve based on the AF2 model.
 The agreement of the intensity in the low-q region, ( q < 0.15 Å^–1^), was satisfactory, however that in the high-q region, (q > 0.15 Å^–1^) was unsatisfactory.
 According to the SAXS measurement[@shao2021], the AF2 model's radius of gyration (Rg) was found to be 35.7 Å, which is smaller than the experimental value of Rg (38.2 ± 0.4 Å).
-The MTSL-MTSL distance distribution was analyzed using the AF2 model for various CP12 variants, as shown in Figure D of the Amber MD analysis.
+The MTSL-MTSL distance distribution was analyzed using the AF2 model for various CP12 variants, as shown in [@fig:scheme] C of the Amber MD analysis.
 The prediction model and the DEER experiment did not show any overlap for the distance distribution of S39R1 and C150R1 spin pairs, indicating a limited applicability of AF2 to such proteins with IDRs.

 ## Molecular dynamic simulations